Otterly Alternatives in 2026

 Does Otterly offer content creation on any plan?

-No. As of May 2026, Otterly is monitoring-only across all tiers (Lite, Standard, Professional, Enterprise).
-It does not generate articles, post to Reddit, create YouTube content, or verify citations after publication.
+No. As of July 2026, Otterly is monitoring-only across all tiers (Lite, Standard, Premium).
+It does not generate articles, post to Reddit, create YouTube content, or track visibility changes after publication.
 Every action item from Otterly requires a separate content team or platform to fulfill.

 How much does Otterly actually cost with engine add-ons?

-Otterly's headline pricing starts at $29/month (Lite) and $189/month (Standard), but AI search engine add-ons for Gemini and AI Mode range from $9 to $149/month extra depending on plan tier.
-A Standard plan with both add-ons can exceed $300/month for monitoring-only capabilities, approaching the price of platforms that include content execution.
+Otterly's headline pricing starts at $29/month (Lite) and $189/month (Standard), but AI search engine add-ons for Gemini, AI Mode, and Claude range from $9 to $149/month extra depending on plan tier.
+A Standard plan with add-ons can exceed $300/month for monitoring-only capabilities, approaching the price of platforms that include content execution.

 Which Otterly alternative creates the most content per dollar?

-The Loudmink AEO platform's Pro plan ($299/month) delivers 20 articles and 20 Reddit opportunities per month with human review and post-publication verification.
+The Loudmink AEO platform's Pro plan ($299/month) delivers 20 articles and 20 Reddit opportunities per month with human review and continuous post-publication monitoring.
 That works out to roughly $7.50 per content piece.
-Writesonic's Growth plan ($399/month) produces up to 50 articles but without human review or verification.
+Writesonic's Growth plan ($399/month) produces up to 50 articles but without human review or post-publication monitoring.

 Can any Otterly alternative track more AI search engines?